 A “Host Home” is a residential program model providing people with developmental disabilities a stable home environment.
 The program is designed to match/find a person to live with a family or individual without disabilities.
 The focus of this model is to get away from constantly changing staff situations.
 In essence, the person becomes a member of the family.

-If you’d like to learn more about becoming a host home provider, please review our Host Home Providers page and then give us a call.
+If you’d like to learn more about becoming a host home provider, please review our Host Home Providers page and then apply online at the link provided.

 Membership in the Board of Directors

 We are always looking for individuals who connect with our vision of the future, who have expertise that can advance our mission, and who identify with our values.
 Members of our Board of Directors come from all walks of life; they are leaders in their respective fields, they are parents or siblings of individuals with I/D disabilities, they are involved in their communities, and they are experienced business professionals committed to our mission.
 To learn more about us, take a look at our “Who We Are” pages.
 If our organization intrigues you, if our mission, vision, and values resonate with you, and if you have expertise or passion you would like to share, please contact our Executive Director.